 First, you need to know how you want to budget.
 You may opt to do it monthly, each week, or every paycheck cycle.
 Do the math to arrive at the appropriate income amount for the chosen timeline.
 For instance, if you receive your paycheck once a month but you want to do a weekly budget, then you need to divide the expense you are budgeting for by four.
 If you receive your salary every two weeks, then divide it by two, and so on.

-Now, you have to determine your basic needs so you can allocate your income on them first.
+You have to determine your basic needs so you can allocate your income to them first.
 Consider putting food, housing, healthcare and transportation in this category.

 A lot of your expenses may occur on a weekly or monthly basis, but don’t forget about those things that just occurs irregularly.
-For instance, if you are paying insurance premiums on a quarterly basis, make sure to fill the envelope for that each month.
-Just divide the amount by three and place the corresponding amount in the envelope every month.
-On the third month, you would have the required amount to pay for insurance.
+For instance, if you are paying insurance premiums on a quarterly basis, make sure to put money in the envelope for that each month.
+Just divide the quarterly amount by three and place the corresponding amount in the envelope each of the three months.
+On the third month, you would have the required amount to pay thequarterly insurance premium.

-Also consider filling up an envelope for emergency expenses.
-Having a budget for emergencies allow you to cover urgent expenses like speeding tickets, blown up tires and trips to the ER without messing up your entire budget.
+Also consider putting money in an envelope for emergency expenses every month.
+Having a budget for emergencies allows you to cover urgent expenses like speeding tickets, blown up tires, and trips to the ER without messing up your entire budget.

 Don’t cheat